-The first year of implementation of the revised school-day schedule was a learning experience for everyone.
-Teachers valued the time with their colleagues for learning and planning and acknowledged that they needed strategies and processes to be more efficient and effective.
-Principals asked for more guidance on how to support and coach teams and teacher leaders who facilitated the teams.
-Central office staff struggled with letting teachers determine the focus of a large portion of their professional learning.
 At the end of year one, teachers and principals reported that, despite the challenges of learning to work collaboratively, the time was well used.
-Teachers felt more confident in implementing the district's new curriculum aligned with Common Core standards, had a greater respect for their peers' contribution to their success, and valued the time to learn and work with their colleagues.
-They reported that they had a stronger sense of community within the school.
-Most importantly, student achievement was steadily increasing, and principals reported that teachers were supporting each other's professional growth.
+Teachers felt more confident in implementing the district's new math standards and curriculum.
+They also had greater respect for their peers' contributions to their success, valued the time to learn and work with their colleagues, and reported a stronger sense of community within the school.
+Principals reported that teachers were supporting each other's professional growth.
+Most importantly, student achievement began steadily increasing.